-The paper will be structured into eleven parts: i.
-Introduction, ii Importance of Manufacturing for growth and in Structural Transformation in the Economy, iii.
-Sources of Manufacturing Growth in Bangladesh, iv.
-Manufacturing Employment as New conduit of Job creation and Rebalancing of employment, v.
-Analysis of Status of Components of Competitive Performance of Manufacturing Sector of Bangladesh, vi.Factor Intensities and Productivities of Sub-sectors, vii.
-Constraints and Challenges in the way of Development of manufacturing, viii.
-Strategic Options for Industrial development, and ix.
+The paper is structured into nine parts:

+- i.
+Introduction, - ii.
+Importance of Manufacturing for growth and in Structural Transformation in the Economy, iii.
+Sources of Manufacturing Growth in Bangladesh, - iv.
+Manufacturing Employment as New conduit of Job creation and Rebalancing of employment, - v.
+Factor Intensities and Productivities of Sub-sectors - vi.
+Analysis of Status of Competitive Performance of Manufacturing Sector of Bangladesh, vii.
+Constraints and Challenges in the way of Development of manufacturing, - viii.
+Strategic Options for Industrial development, and - ix.
 Conclusion.

-II.
-Importance of Manufacturing for Growth and role of Manufacturing in Structural Transformation in the Economy
+2. Importance of Manufacturing for Growth and Structural Transformation of the Economy